 A couple of years later, Amy's own journey as a mother inspired her interest in community building around pre and post natal times.

 A couple of years later, when she moved to Little Bay, Amy was delighted to connect with local friends and from there created the Little Bay Mummas and Pappas group on Facebook and in community.
-What started with 5 friends in the park, unexpectedly became a group of over 400 parents which Amy continues to administrate with a team of volunteer Mummas who are also passionate about community connection.
-Well before embarking on her journey as a yoga teacher, Amy began to facilitate regular meet ups for parents of newborns in Little Bay on Tuesday mornings as an initiative of Little Bay Mummas, as her little way of sending out gratitude for all the friendship and support she had experienced, by paying it forward from the heart, enabling others to make similar lasting friendships.
+What started with 5 friends in the park, unexpectedly became a group of over 400 parents which Amy continues to administrate with a team of fellow volunteer Mummas who are also passionate about community connection.
+Well before embarking on her journey as a yoga teacher, Amy began to facilitate regular meet ups for parents of newborns in Little Bay on Tuesday mornings as an initiative of Little Bay Mummas, as her little way of sending out gratitude for all the friendship and support she had experienced as a new Mum.
+The simple idea of paying it forward from the heart, enabling others to make similar lasting friendships.
 Now, each year Amy with Little Bay Mummas, continues to convene informal mothers group meet ups for families with similar aged children.
+We also bring together the parents who practice our pregnancy yoga together in additional parent groups.